tjcarney89/swift-classesProp-reading-ios-0217/README.md

 Notice how the computed property is defined.
 As before, it opens with a set of curly brackets.
 However, this time, there are two keywords, `get` and `set`.
 These each have a set of curly braces as well.
 Inside `get`'s curly braces is the previous definition of `area`: `return lengthOfSide * lengthOfSide`.
 However, the code inside `set`'s curly braces is new: `lengthOfSide = sqrt(newValue)`.

 As you can guess, the code inside `get` is called when _reading_ the `area` property.
 The code inside `set` is called when _writing_, or assigning, the area property.
 It simply sets `lengthOfSide` to the square root of the new value (using the built-in `sqrt()` function).
-Notice that the value being assigned is not explicitly listed as a parameter; rather, the value is referred to as `newValue` inside the `set` code block.
+Notice that the value being assigned is not explicitly listed as a parameter; rather, the value is referred to as `newValue` inside the `set` code block. `newValue` is provided automatically by Swift for use in the setter, and is how you access the value passed into a setter, while calling the variable's name from the setter method would actually retrieve the previous value of that variable.

 You can verify that this new computed property works as expected: